marcopeereboom/brb/README.md

 Look at brb_test.go for more examples.

-The repo comes with pre-generated lex and yacc target files.
+The repository comes with pre-generated lex and yacc target files.
 One can generate those themselves by running make however, this should not be needed.